MinhyeongYun/neuro-risk/README.md

 ## Research Motivation

-Psychiatric crises (e.g., suicide risk, acute instability) often occur in real-world environments where decisions must be made under uncertainty.

-Current approaches are typically:
+Psychiatric risk emerges from underlying cognitive processes such as:
+- reward learning
-- static
+- belief updating
-- retrospective
+- uncertainty processing

-- not deployable in real-time
+However, most real-world systems rely on static, symptom-based approaches that fail to capture these mechanisms.

-This project explores how **longitudinal modeling + probabilistic prediction** can address this gap.
+This project explores how **latent cognitive processes evolve over time** and contribute to psychiatric risk, using a computational modeling framework.

 ---

 ## Key Features

-- Synthetic longitudinal psychiatric dataset
+- Simulation of latent vulnerability and dynamic psychiatric states
+- Longitudinal modeling of evolving risk trajectories
-- Latent vulnerability modeling
+- Proxy modeling of latent cognitive processes
-- Temporal feature engineering (trend, instability, change)
+- Temporal dynamics (instability, drift, change)
-- Predictive modeling (logistic regression, ensemble models)
-- Model calibration (Brier score, calibration curve)
+- Probabilistic prediction with calibration
-- Uncertainty estimation (bootstrap)
+- Uncertainty estimation (bootstrap-based)
-- Ablation study (feature contribution analysis)
-- Model interpretability (permutation importance)
+- Model interpretability and feature attribution

+---

+### Conceptual Framing

+This project follows a computational psychiatry perspective:

+Observed variables (stress, sleep, mood)
+→ reflect underlying latent states
+→ which evolve dynamically over time
+→ and generate observable behavior and risk

+The model approximates these latent processes through engineered features and probabilistic modeling.

 ---